Dave Ryding: 2024 season

 Ahead of the start of the 2024 World Cup season, Ryding told the BBC that he had no intention of retiring, despite turning 37 during the season, and did not rule out competing at the 2026 Winter Olympics.

 Ryding's season opened in Gurgl in November 2023, where he finished fourth, his best ever start to a season.
 He climbed 11 places on the second run to finish just 0.01 seconds behind Michael Matt in third.
 The following month, he took his seventh World Cup podium in Madonna di Campiglio, finishing in third and rising from 15th after the first run.
 This meant Ryding had achieved podium finishes in four consecutive World Cup seasons.

 Ryding took a third top five finish of the season in Kitzbühel in January, where he finished fifth and was one of three Britons in the top 20, ahead of Billy Major and Laurie Taylor.
 He finished in the top ten for the fourth time in Aspen in early March, with a seventh place finish, and scored points in every slalom race of the season for the first time ever.
 This meant he ended the season in seventh in the slalom World Cup standings, his highest ever finish.

 At the end of the 2024 winter, Ryding moved from Fischer to Head Skis.
-In October 2024, he told The Ski Podcast that he was still getting to grips with the new skis "figuring out which settings are best" in a "race against time" before the 2024/25 racing season started.
+In October 2024, he told The Ski Podcast that he was still getting to grips with the new skis "figuring out which settings are best" in a "race against time" before the 2024–25 racing season started.

 2025 season

 Ryding finished sixth in the slalom at the World Championships in Saalbach-Hinterglemm, Austria.
 This was the best result for a British man at the World Championships since 1934.

+On 12 June 2025, Ryding announced that he would retire after the Olympics the following year.

+2026 season

+On 23 January 2026, Ryding was announced as part of the Team GB squad for the 2026 Winter Olympics, making it his fifth Olympics.
+He finished 17th in the men's slalom at the Games in Italy.